enso-org/enso/docs/syntax/comments.md

 ### Tags

 Tags allow users to annotate their construct with information about its usage state.
+Tags may only appear _once_ in a documentation block unless otherwise noted.
 The documentation syntax supports the following tags:

 - `ADDED`: Used to describe when a given construct was added to the library.
 - `ADVANCED`: Items that are _not_ private, but are for power users.
+- `ALIAS`: A name under which the documented entity will display in the searcher.
+This tag may occur _multiple times_ to provide multiple aliases.
 - `DEPRECATED`: Used for constructs that should no longer be used and that may be removed in the future.
 - `MODIFIED`: Used for constructs that have had their behaviour change after a